Joao4569/ocean-basket-restaurant/README.md

 1. Open Heroku dashboard and click on the Deploy tab, and select Github as the Deployment method.
 2. Next I searched and selected the Github repository which should be connected to the app.
 3. Thereafter I clicked on the deploy branch button in order to deploy my project.
-4. Once the app was built and deployed, I then clicked on the view button and viewed the app in order to test if the initial deployment was successfull.
+4. Once the app was built and deployed, I then clicked on the view button and viewed the app in order to test if the initial deployment was successful.

 ## Deployment Testing

-1. Once the app was successfully built and deployed, I then clicked on the view button and viewed the app in order to test if the initial deployment was successfull.
+1. Once the app was successfully built and deployed, I then clicked on the view button and viewed the app in order to test if the initial deployment was successful.

 ![django-deploy-success](static/images/readme/testing/django-deploy-test.png)

-2. Before fianl deployment testing I set the `DEBUG` value in `settings.py` to `False` and removed the key of `DATABASE_COLLECT_STATIC` and its value of `1` from the Heroku apps configaration variables.
+2. Before final deployment testing I set the `DEBUG` value in `settings.py` to `False` and removed the key of `DATABASE_COLLECT_STATIC` and its value of `1` from the Heroku apps configuration variables.

 # Features - Existing Features